+One of the most unique things to do in Wilmington is tour a battleship!
 USS North Carolina (BB-55) is the lead ship of the pair of North Carolina-class battleships and docked right in Wilmington, NC.
 The Battleship is open every day of the year for visitors to come and visit and learn all about the ship that participated in every major naval offensive in the Pacific area of operations during WWII.

 These days Wilmington is very much a vacation destination, but that wasn’t always the case.
 Wilmington was, and still very much is a port town.
 The city was settled by European Americans along the Cape Fear River back in the 16th century.

-Kayak around Zeke’s Island
+Kayak Around Zeke’s Island

-One of Cameron’s favorite things to do when he is home is to kayak around Zeke’s Island.
+One of Cameron’s favorite activities in Wilmington, NC, is to kayak around Zeke’s Island.
 Zeke’s Island is an NC Coastal Reserve only accessible by shallow water boats.
-Once there you will be able to enjoy the peace and quiet of the coastal marshlands.
+Once there, you will be able to enjoy the peace and quiet of the coastal marshlands.
 It’s a great opportunity to see all the biodiversity of Wilmington.
 There is a boat ramp at Federal Point – adjacent to the Zeke’s Island site that it’s straightforward to launch from.

-They have many exhibits and shows open every day of the year, so no matter what day you visit you’ll be sure to have a good time.
+They have many exhibits and shows open every day of the year, so no matter what day you visit, you’ll be sure to have a good time.
 It’s here that you can also meet the rare albino alligator named Luna and a rescued bald eagle named Maverick.
 They also have an awesome butterfly garden in the Spring and Summer.

-The beach bars at Carolina Beach feel much more “beachy” to me than at Wrightsville where the college crowd hangs out.
-Kure Beach is also nice, but is much quieter than Carolina.
-We’re Carolina Beach regulars so here are our favorite bars in Carolina Beach.
+The beach bars at Carolina Beach feel much more “beachy” to me than at Wrightsville, where the college crowd hangs out.
+Kure Beach is also lovely, but it is much quieter than Carolina.
+We’re Carolina Beach regulars, so here are our favorite bars in Carolina Beach.

 - Fat Pelican: This doesn’t only make our list of favorite bars in Wilmington, but the world.
 It’s eclectic, packed with character, and just crusty enough to make it the perfect dive bar.
 We love the crowd as there is no age limit here (21+ mind you) and you’ll find every walk of life.

-- The Last Resort: This little bar sits right on Carolina Beach Ave, and you can’t miss it!
+- The Last Resort: This little bar sits right on Carolina Beach Ave, and you can’t miss it.

 Hunt for a Venus Flytrap at Carolina Beach State Park

+One of the great Wilmington, NC attractions is Carolina Beach State Park.
 Carolina Beach State Park is one of my favorite places in Wilmington to watch the sunset every day.
 We spent a month here in 2018 and spent almost every evening in the park.
 Besides sunsets, it also provides a good platform to fish from and launch your boat into the Cape Fear River.

-Yoga on the beach
+Practice Yoga on the Beach

-If you like to do yoga and you like to go to the beach Wilmington is perfect for you.
+Wilmington is perfect if you like to do yoga and go to the beach.
 You can easily bring your own mat to the beach to practice yoga with the sound of the ocean waves.
 Or if you prefer an instructor and a class there are plenty of those too.

-Have a coffee at Bitty and Beau
+Have a Coffee at Bitty and Beau

-Bitty and Beau was not around while we were in college, but now has become a well known national sensation and for good reason!
-The coffee shop was opened by a local couple who have two children (Bitty and Beau) with Down Syndrome.
+Bitty and Beau was not around while we were in college, but it has become a well-known national sensation and for a good reason!
+This Wilmington coffee shop was opened by a local couple who have two children (Bitty and Beau) with Down Syndrome.

-To combat the high employment rate for individuals with IDD and other disabilities the Wrights opened up the first Bitty and Beau in Wilmington and employed people with intellectual and developmental disabilities.
+To combat the high unemployment rate for individuals with IDD and other disabilities, the Wrights opened up the first Bitty and Beau in Wilmington and employed people with intellectual and developmental disabilities.
 They now have two locations and employ over 60 people between the two coffee shops.
-Oh, Amy Wright may or may not have won CNN’s Hero of the Year.
-She definitely did win!
+Oh, Amy Wright also won CNN’s Hero of the Year.

-Catch a baseball game
+Catch a Baseball Game